Hombow/Wall-Fall/First Campaign/Contracts/Wizard wants a box/Wizard wants a Box.md

 1. They must travel to a house 3 days away from Gervirgal who thanks you and then makes them leave
   * if they manage to get in, they'll see Helberin doing experiments on fey creatures
     * this is highly illegal as any experiments should be done in the wilds
-    * He is also performing unethical experiments although this isn't illegal on Fey
+    * He is alsoperforming unethical experiments although this isn't illegal on Fey
   * Can Fight
     * If they win they get
       * 220 sp
-      * 40 ep
       * 200 gp
       * Box of Perfumed Candles (30 gp)
       * antique embroidered hat (40 gp)
-      * Potion of Resistance (psychic)p (uncommon, dmg 188)
+      * Potion of Resistance (psychic) (uncommon, dmg 188)
 1. They get the money if they deliver the box and leave